inst-it/inst-it/README.md

 ]
 ```
 </details>

-Welcome to use our Inst-IT Dataset to train your LMMs!

 ## <img src="assets/model.png" alt="🌐" style="height: 1em;"> Model weights
 We trained two models base on LLaVA-Next using our [Inst-IT Dataset](https://huggingface.co/datasets/Inst-IT/Inst-IT-Dataset), which not only achieve outstanding performance on [Inst-IT Bench](https://huggingface.co/datasets/Inst-IT/Inst-IT-Bench) but also demonstrate significant improvements on other generic image and video understanding benchmarks.
 We provide the checkpoints here: